 Mission, Vision and Profile

-'To be a leading provider of quality educational programmes and special related services which meet the needs of Deaf and hearing impaired students and their families.'
+The pupose of van Asch Deaf Education Centre is to provide high quality educational programmes and special related services which meet the needs of deaf and hard of hearing students and their families and communities.

 The van Asch Vision